 - Simon towards Maureen in The Mortal Instruments, in whom he is genuinely not interested despite her liking him to an absurd degree.
 It comes back to bite him in the ass later on.

 - Archvillain: Maira protests several times that she is not Mighty Mike's girlfriend, despite him rescuing her on a regular basis and flying her to school every morning.

 - Tiza is firm in telling others that she is not in love with Nolien.
 He's just a Squishy Wizard that she has to take of; it's her job as The Team's tank.
 The occasional Smooch of Victory is irrelevant and so is their weekly Not a Date.

-- In the Clémentine books, Clementine insistently states in her narration that even though he's trying, Margaret's big brother Mitchell is N-O-T not her boyfriend, though if she ever had one, it would be him.
+- In the Clémentine books, Clementine insistently states in her narration that even though he's trying, Margaret's big brother Mitchell is N-O-T not her boyfriend; though she also admits that if she ever had one, it would be him.

-- Daniel Jackson from Stargate SG-1 claimed as much when Vala said they had to reschedule their "date".
+- Daniel Jackson from Stargate SG-1 claims as much when Vala says they had to reschedule their "date".
 Of course, no one believes him.

 - Joan in Joan of Arcadia insists this regarding Adam about Once per Episode, until they finally kiss for the first time.

 - Brief example happens in the Star Trek: The Next Generation episode "Inheritance," where Data tells his "mother" Juliana (the wife of his creator Dr. Soong, she claims) that he's going to see Counselor Troi; Juliana assumes the two are close, and comments that she's glad that the accessories her husband designed that made him "compatible" with humans actually work.
 (Not a true example of the Trope, of course, because Troi is not Data's girlfriend; he was going to see her because she's the Counselor, and Juliana misunderstood.)